 It is 1945 and a prisoner-of-war camp in Malaysia is ruled in brutal fashion by Colonel Yamamitsu and his henchman Captain Sakamura.
 Aware that his war crimes will condemn him, Yamamitsu vows to kill all his prisoners if Japan surrenders.
 Inmate Colonel Lambert, desperately trying to keep order amongst his men, discovers that the war is over and tries to keep the fact secret from his captors in the hope that the camp will be liberated.
 However, his acts of sabotage bring about reprisals from the Japanese….

 Shot in Val Guest’s usual semi-documentary fashion, The Camp On Blood Island isn’t quite as gripping as it should be but is effectively claustrophobic, the Surrey countryside doubling surprisingly well for Malaysia [and is that the first glimpse of the lake in Black Park, soon to be very familiar in Hammer films?] while also being helped by some fine performances especially from Andre Morell as the stoic Colonel Lambert.
-The script, based on the true life account of an acquaintance of Hammer executive Anthony Nelson Keys who asked that he remain nameless, is sometimes a bit sloppy and fails to make the most of the slightly-too-many subplots, such as an Asian female prisoner who sleeps with the Japanese, but it’s quite intelligent when dealing with Lambert, asking the viewer to wonder whether his actions are really doing much good and leaving us with some ambiguity at the end.
+The script, based on the true life account of an acquaintance of Hammer executive Anthony Nelson Keys who asked that he remained nameless, is sometimes a bit sloppy and fails to make the most of the slightly-too-many subplots, such as an Asian female prisoner who sleeps with the Japanese, but it’s quite intelligent when dealing with Lambert, asking the viewer to wonder whether his actions are really doing much good and leaving us with some ambiguity at the end.
 There’s an extremely suspenseful scene when a man tries to sabotage a radio which is guarded, and some good old escape attempts climaxing in a solid action climax.
-The male prisoners often look convincingly starved and beaten, though the female prisoners, one of whom is much loved Hammer starlet Barbara Shelley in her first role for the company, in the camp next door mostly look far too glamorous.
-Despite a few slip ups, this much maligned picture is a decent war prison movie and again shows the under-appreciated Guest as a good, versatile [yet still with a signature style, at least for his non-comedic efforts] filmmaker.
-If only he’d made a Dracula film, but sadly he claimed he didn’t like horror movies.
+The male prisoners often look convincingly starved and beaten, though the female prisoners in the camp next door, one of whom is much loved Hammer starlet Barbara Shelley in her first role for the company, mostly look far too glamorous.
+Despite a few slip-ups, this much maligned picture is a decent war prison movie and again shows the under-appreciated Guest as a good, versatile [yet still with a signature style, at least for his non-comedic efforts] filmmaker.
+If only he’d made a Dracula film, but sadly he claimed he actually didn’t like horror movies.